 To sustain Montgomery County's quality of life and natural resources for current and future generations though community awareness and sound decision-making.

 A connection between the health of our natural landscape and our collective quality of life.
 Conservation Montgomery envisions an environmentally literate citizenry and elected officials who act to protect natural resources in our communities.

 Board of DirectorsWe have a dedicated but unpaid volunteer board.
 Thanks for your patience if you contact us.
-Most of us work full-time jobs in addition to the volunteer work we do in the community.

 Student Advisor to the Board